 This is the second in a three-part series on designing, conducting, and analyzing results from focus groups.
-Check out the first post, How to Design a Focus Group, before you read this one and be sure to check back soon or subscribe today so you don’t miss the third post.

 You’ve successfully designed your focus group and the official focus group meeting day has arrived.
 How exciting!
 Today’s the day you’ll be gathering valuable insight that you probably can’t get anywhere else (no pressure, right?!).